HongchengQ/NB-Command/README_en.md

 ## Installation and Running

-1. Make sure Java 21 or higher is installed on your system
-2. Download the latest released executable package
+1. Download the latest released executable package
-3. Extract and run the executable file for your platform
+2. Extract and run the executable file for your platform

 Or build from source:
+-  Java 21
+-  maven

 ```bash
 # Run the application